InEvent raises $2M for its virtual conference platform – TechCrunch

 Góes suggested that two of the big needs for B2B events are customization and support, so InEvent has created what he described as a “really beautiful” product that can still be customized with the organizer’s branding, and the company also offers 24-hour support.

-The platform that a virtual lobby where participants can browse all the programming, a video player, a registration system, the ability to create a conference mobile app and more.
-Góes said the goal was to build something that was “really flexible,” allowing organizers to run everything from within InEvent while also allowing them to incorporate outside tools, whether that’s video platforms like Zoom or CRM software like Salesforce, Marketo and Hubspot.
+The platform is a virtual lobby where participants can browse all the programming, a video player, a registration system, the ability to create a conference mobile app and more.
+Góes said the goal was to build something that was “really flexible,” allowing organizers to run everything from within InEvent while also allowing them to incorporate outside tools, whether that’s video platforms like Zoom or CRM software like Salesforce, Marketo and HubSpot.

 InEvent’s founders are from Brazil, but the startup is headquartered in Atlanta and has employees in 13 countries.
-It says it’s been used by more than 500 customers including DowDupont, Coca-Cola and Santander for global events.
+It says it’s been used by more than 500 customers for global events, including DowDupont, Coca-Cola and Santander.

-With the new funding, Góes told me that startup will be able to expand the team (he was proud to note the team’s diversity — 50% of its managers are women, and 50% of its managers come from a Latinx background).
-It will also continue to develop the product, for example by improving the video player and adding more marketing automation.
+With the new funding, Góes told me the startup will be able to expand the team (he was proud to note the team’s diversity — 50% of its managers are women, and 50% of its managers come from a Latinx background).
+It also will continue to develop the product, for example by improving the video player and adding more marketing automation.

-And when the pandemic ends and large-scale, in-person conferences become possible again, Góes predicted that there will still be plenty of appetite for what InEvent can do, because more events will bring online and in-person elements together.
+And when the pandemic ends and large-scale, in-person conferences become possible again, Góes predicts there will still be plenty of appetite for what InEvent can do, because more events will bring online and in-person elements together.

 “We have different clients where we have a website, we have a mobile app, but we also have hardware [to] connect with in-person,” he said.
 After all, if you’re at a sprawling conference like CES, it might still be convenient to chat with another attendee through the mobile app, rather than traveling two miles to see them face-to-face.
 “For us, what we are building, the technology for virtual and in-person, is the same thing.”